SANElibDevTeam/SANElib/README.md

 # SANElib Prototype

-The goal of this work is to implement specific ML procedures using SQL code generation, and is then made interactively available via Python using a wrapper to evaluate and compare its speed and predictive performance.
-The expected result of the project is a Python package, which allows the following functions.
+The goal of this prototype is to implement ML procedures using SQL code generation.
+The idea is, that there are some efficiency advantages in calculating the results of ML algorithms directly in SQL.

+- ## Contributing

+  #### Util

+- ## Available implementations

-- ## Multidimensional histogram (MDH) probability estimation
+  ### Multidimensional histogram (MDH) probability estimation

   - **Input**: A data table, which is larger than the working memory, can be input as parameter.
 This table is processed based on a file or a database.
   - **Training phase**: The input data table is quantized (equal size, N_TILE vs. equal width, WIDTH_BUCKET) and indexed in a SQL-DBMS using SQL.
 This quantized index then represents an in-database model for density estimation.
   - **Prediction phase**: Based on this model For a new record or set of records, it is possible to determine a multivariate density estimation for a new data record or a whole set of records for selected columns of the table.